-A leasing scheme for memorial benches is offered by the Authority.
+A leasing scheme for memorial benches is offered by LRC Burial Services.

-Upon application and appropriate payment the bench is installed by the authority that has sole responsibility for its safe installation and ongoing maintenance for the period of the lease.
+Upon application and receipt of appropriate payment, the bench will be installed by LRC Burial Services having sole responsibility for its safe installation and ongoing maintenance for the period of the lease.